 It is a usual component & one of the essential items in Indian cuisines.
 Typically referred to as adrak-lehsun ki paste is widely used because it releases a strong aroma.
 Above all, it tenderises the eggs.
 All in all, a little garlic-ky flavour is all we want in our Dhaba style anda bhurji.

 Common guys, it’s our favourite anda bhurji, and you can make it in your style.
-Despite you skip or substitute any of the ingredients, still you will get the desired taste & texture.
+Whether you skip or substitute any of the ingredients, still you will get the desired taste & texture.

 We have discussed a lot about this Dhaba style anda bhurji.
-Why not try it this Sunday in morning breakfast?
+Why not try it this Sunday at morning breakfast?
 How about that?
 Huh?😜